0xDarkStar/Bin-Packer/README.md

 ```

 **Options**
+- `--journaldir <path>`: Set a custom directory to look through for journals
 - `--remaining`: Show only the remaining materials
 - `--storage <capacity>`: Set storage capacity (integer)
 - `--output <formats>`: Set output formats (comma-separated: `block,flow`)
 - `--createroutes`: Create routes to be followed for each material
-- `--searchradius`: Set the search radius in LY
+- `--searchradius <range>`: Set the search radius in LY (A large radius dramatically increases completion time.
+It may also get rate limited...)

 ### Read Text File
 ```bash